-All outcomes were standardized by gender prior to tetrad creation.
-Table 3 on page 27 reports descriptive statistics for all relevative variables used throughout this paper by whether the respondent has a sibling in the sample.
+All outcomes were standardized by gender prior to tetrad creation. [more detail here is required – standardized within gender pair?
+By subtracting the gender pair mean from each score?
+Or standardized within all females, and all males, by subtracting the male mean and the female mean?
+Rationale?]
+Table 3 on page 27 reports descriptive statistics for all relevant variables used throughout this paper by whether the respondent has a sibling in the sample.
+[This paragraph is problematic – first, tables are always referred to consecutively, Table 1 first, Table 2 second, etc; second, tables need to make sense when referred to, and the measures, e.g., AFQT, haven’t been defined yet so the reader doesn’t know yet what these measure mean – this paragraph information needs to move to the section where the measures are defined – and the information here isn’t relevant to the construction of the tetrads anyway]

-Age at First Intercourse
+Measures

-Generation 1.
-NLSY-79 subjects were surveyed about their AFI over a maximum of three time-points (1983, 1984, 1985).
-In theory, subjects were only to be asked in later waves, if subjects had not reported an AFI in the 1983 wave.
-However, in practice, many subjects were surveyed twice.
-Female participants were asked additional information (Year of First Intercourse, Month of First Intercourse) in waves 1984 and
+Generation 1 AFI.
+NLSY-79 subjects indicated their AFI a maximum of three times, inresponse to questions in 1983, 1984, and 1985).
+The 1984 and 1985 questions were included to asses those with non-response in 1983, but in fact many female respondents were surveyed multiple times.
+Further, females were asked for additional related information (Year of First Intercourse, Month of First Intercourse) in 1984 and

 1985.
-Because subjects were surveyed repeatedly, we used this opportunity to estimate

-the reliability of self-reported AFI as well as the reliability of the AFI diﬀerence scores.
-In Table 6 on page 30, the lower triangle reports the correlations of self-reported AFI across 1983-1985; the diagonal indicates the number of respondents reporting AFI for that year, and upper triangle indicate the number of respondents that reported AFI for both respect years.
-Stars indicate signiﬁcant at the .01 level.
-The test-retest
+We used the repeated questions to estimate

-correlations are high ( r > .75) across all viable pairings, suggesting that our subjects are consistently reporting their AFIs.
+test-retest reliability of self-reported AFI and the AFI diﬀerence scores. [this should be Table 1?]
+In Table 6 on page 30,[delete all page references, they aren’t required or standard, and leaving them out allows the table pages to “float” as revisions occur] the lower triangle reports the correlations of self-reported AFI across 1983-1985; the diagonal indicates the number of respondents reporting AFI for that year, and upper triangle indicate the number of respondents that reported AFI for both respect years.
+Reliabilities aren’t typically evaluated for significance, take these stars out – also indicate either in the table or in the text, or both, what NANA means.
+The test-retest reliabilities are moderate to high ( r > .75) across all viable pairings, suggesting that our subjects are consistently reporting their AFIs.

-Gen2.
-Over the life-time of the NLSY-CYA survey, participants were surveyed about their AFI.
-The exact phrasing of the question varied by administration.
+Generation 2 AFI.
+Over the life-time of the NLSY-Children survey, participants were asked approximately the same questions to asses AFI that their mothers were asked.
+However, Generation 2 respondents were only asked for AFI information once they had reached age 15 or later.
+The exact nature of the question varied by administration.
 Between

 1988 and 2000, subjects were asked for age, year, and month of ﬁrst intercourse.
 After

 2000, subjects were only asked their age.
-The reason for this change is unknown.
-However, the ﬁrst author suspects that the change had to do with the fact that the modal response for month was consistently: “Don’t Know”.
-Indeed, only 1147 subjects reported a viable month of ﬁrst intercourse.

-Regardless, we calculated AFI as follows, using SAS University Edition SAS Institute Inc (2015).
+[Mason – I find this paragraph really confusing, both the motivation and the procedure – I helped you do this, and I still don’t know what most of this means.
+Did we create a SAS variable for age when we could?
+And otherwise created the most precise variable we could with what we had?
+More discussion about this before we’re ready for this paragraph to go public.]
+We calculated AFI as follows..
 First, we transformed year of ﬁrst intercourse into age.
-If subjects reported both age and year within the same survey, we averaged the age scores.
+If subjects reported both age and year within the same survey, if they were different we averaged the age scores.
+We also averaged the minimum and maximum AFI scores if scores were different across years.
 Across all survey years, we identiﬁed the minimum AFI and maximum AFI for each subject.
-Then we took the average of those two scores.
+When we only had information on year available, we adjusted Then we took the average of those two scores.
 Given that the expected AFI of a subject